Is Shared Ownership right for me?April 9, 2019 | Laura Whittle

 What is Shared Ownership?

 The crux of Shared Ownership is exactly what it says on the tin.
-It allows you to buy a percentage of a property, based on what you can afford.
+It allows you to buy a share / a percentage of a property – the actual amount being based on what you can afford.
 The housing association owns the rest.

 This means you pay the mortgage on the share you own and a reduced rent on the rest.
 Depending on your mortgage lender, you’ll probably only need a five per cent deposit to get you started, which is pretty handy.

-To start with you buy between 25 per cent and 75 per cent of your home up-front.
-You then have the option to purchase more chunks of the property as and when you can afford it – which is known as ‘staircasing’.
-You can keep climbing those stairs until you own 100 per cent, if that’s what you want.
+The process is quite simple.
+To start with, you buy between 25 per cent and 75 per cent of your home up-front.
+You then have the option to purchase more chunks of the property as and when you can afford higher mortgage repayments – which is known as staircasing.
+You can keep climbing those stairs until you own 100 percent, if that’s what you want.

-The main benefit of Shared Ownership is that it’s usually more affordable than renting on the open market.
+We may be biased, but we sure like to think so!
+The main benefit of a Shared Ownership scheme is that it’s usually more affordable than renting on the open market.
 Without a landlord breathing down your neck you’re also free to cover your walls in posters of ‘90s heartthrob James Van Der Beek or have a pet if you want.

 You can also sell your home at any time and shared ownership is available on new build properties but also resales.

-So how much is Shared Ownership actually going to cost?
+So let’s talk money – how much is Shared Ownership actually going to cost?

 Let’s say you want to buy a £200,000 Onward Living property under Shared Ownership.
 You buy 50% of the full value of the property, because that’s what you can comfortably afford.